charles-bernard/ISF_add_ons/README.md

 # ISF_add_ons

-Listed below all the features that are alrdeay or will be impleted in this repository:
+Listed below all the features that are already or will be implemented in this repository:

 ## ISF Batch run